Color Sparks Emotional Sensation ...

 The term labradoresence was coined by Ove Balthasar Bøggild, who wrote a book about it, On The Labradorization of Feldspar.
 Labradorite is an unusual mineral.
 It can display a beautiful iridescent play of colors, caused by internal fractures in the mineral that reflect light back and forth, dispersing it into different colors.
 This beautiful optical effect of labradorization is the reflection of the light from submicroscopical planes within the stone that are orientated in one direction (rarely in two directions).
 These planes do not have a position such that they can be expressed by simple indices, and they are not directly visible under a microscope.
 It is the labradorescence that is magical, eye-catching and memorable.
 As the stone moves the color play shifts, seemingly a display of colors within the stone being reflected from the surface of the stone, but the display of colors is actually from light entering the stone, striking a twinning surface within the stone, and reflecting out from it.
 The color shifts seen are from light being reflected off the twinning surface.
 Different twinning surfaces within the stone reflect different colors of light.
 Light reflecting from different twinning surfaces in various parts of the stone give the stone a lovely glowing, multi-colored appearance.
 Labradorite can be found all over the world including, Labrador and Newfoundland in Canada, Oregon, Mexico, South America and Norway.
 The most impressive pieces are often from Finland (Spectrolite), Australia, and Madagascar.
 Labradorite is most often seen as polished cabochons cut into fancy shapes for pendants, as cabochons maximize the iridescence.
 However, Labradorite (especially transparent types) can be faceted.
 Labradorite is also be cut into spherical shapes for beaded jewelry.

 DESIGN INSPIRATION:The CrystalHugger TwistWrap was inspired during a chance encounter with a stack of Architectural Digest magazines in a thrift store while helping a friend furnish a new home in Malibu, California ... it was 2003, I had spent the prior three years exposed to a large amount of custom designed, estate and auction jewelry which inspired me to resale jewelry, but I had not thought about becoming a designer ... until ...
 I came upon that stack of Architectural Digest magazines.
 One of the magazines featured Prehistoric Architecture, including photographs of prehistoric tools used by tribesmen.
 The section of the feature that showcased photos of wrapping styles tribesmen used to attach rocks (and even small boulders) to sticks caught my attention.
 I was intrigued by the way they twisted, tied, knotted, weaved and looped various types of soft twigs, tree vines, and flexible strings of hide around rocks (some rounded and others with points) to create tools they could use for self-defense, hunting and to cut off fruit bearing tree branches for meals.
-I borrowed from the vertical lines of their tools.
+I borrowed from the vertical lines of their vine threading patterns and station knotting expertise.
 Their various tying, looping and weaving techniques were ingenious and as I read, helped them survive.
 I walked out to the beach and gathered a small collection of pebbles and rocks, some rounded and some with points.
 I envisioned using wire to wrap the stones.
-After much research, experimentation and practice I had created a wire wrapping technique that snugly held onto the stones with points.
-I noticed many stones with points had similarities to the shape of round faceted gemstones and crystals, and I was inspired to continue working with wire, initially wire wrapping large 30mm to 50mm faceted semi-precious gemstones and crystals and connecting them vertical findings.
-I graduated to wire wrapping other shapes and sizes of faceted stones.
-I personally fell in love with the way the wire wrap technique showed off the entire stone.
-Over time I perfected the wiring technique to add loops at the top, bottom, or both ends to attach the wire wrapped stones to chains and other jewelry findings, both vertically and horizontally.
-I wire wrapped stones primarily with wire gauge sizes ranging from 20 to 28.
-Steady practice allowed me to graduate the size of stones I could wire wrap down to 5mm using 32 gauge wire.
+After much experimentation and practice I created a wire wrapping technique that snugly holds a faceted stone with points snugly and securely.
+There are many cage designs wirewrap artisans create, however when more wire and larger wire is used you see less of the stone.
+I found that many rocks with points have similarities to faceted gemstones and crystals.
+I wire wrapped 20 to 30mm faceted gemstones and crystals, and - with practice - graduated down to wire wrapping 5x5mm stones using 32 gauge wire.

-The design steadily attracted attention, and I was blessed to partner with Colorstone International, who specialize in brokering precious gemstones, cutting, polishing, gemstone repair and manufacturing lab-created and synthetic gemstones.
-I wire wrapped their beautiful gemstones with sterling silver and gold wire for display at Los Angeles jewelry district events and the International Gem Show.
-I began receiving requests to make earrings and pendants for others who enjoy the way my wire wrap technique shows off the total beauty of faceted stones allowing for a 360 degree view of the stone from all angles.
-The popularity of the design steadily grew, so I created a line of Hand-Wrapped Gemstones and Crystals for red-carpet events.
-My designs were featured in music videos and on the runway, being selected by several aspiring designers at The Fashion Institute of Design & Merchandising to be worn on their semester end runway shows where their designs competed for a final grade.
-I am honored to share that my designs were chosen by two winning competitors, Ito Masai (Fashion Design) and Tara Schreiber (Theatre Costume Design).
-If you are one who enjoys eye-catching, beautiful gemstones and unique, one-only artisan crafted jewelry designs, please visit often to see new designs from CrystalsCrystals.com's Design Showroom.
+The design steadily attracted attention.
+I partnered with Colorstone International, who specialize in brokering precious gemstones, cutting, polishing, gemstone repair and manufacturing lab-created and synthetic gemstones.
+I wire wrapped their beautiful natural and lab-created gemstones with sterling silver and gold wire for display at Los Angeles jewelry district events, local jewelry fairs and gem shows.
+We received requests for the design, and the popularity of the design steadily grew, so I created a line of Hand Wrapped Gemstones and Crystal ensembles for red-carpet events.
+Several of my designs were featured in music videos and in local runway fashion show events, ultimately being selected by several aspiring designers at The Fashion Institute of Design & Merchandising as the jewelry of choice to compliment their fashions in the final semester runway show in which student designers competed for their final grade.
+I am ESPECIALLY honored that my designs were chosen by two winning competitors, Ito Masai (Fashion Design) and Tara Schreiber (Theatre Costume Design).

 GEMSTONE SOURCING: My industry networking includes international and U.S. gemstone cutters and dealers of precious and semi-precious gemstones as well as manufacturers of IF simulated and lab-created gemstones.
 Times have changed as they always do, yet time never changes the beauty or value fine gemstones.
 Prices hinge on rarity and the rarer a gemstone becomes the more expensive it is.
 As investments rare gemstones are products of unimaginable detail, each with a remarkable individual history and journey.
 There is much work that goes into the discovery of and the making of a very rare, exquisitely cut natural gemstone, from the womb of Mother Earth to the hands of a skilled gemstone cutter to the hands of an amazing jewelry designer who creates a fine jewelry item for lifelong enjoyment.